grafana/k6-studio/README.md

 k6 Studio is available for Mac and Windows.
 You can download the latest version from the [Releases page](https://github.com/grafana/k6-studio/releases).

-> ⚠️ At this stage we require Chrome to be installed for the recording functionality
+> ⚠️ [Google Chrome](https://www.google.com/chrome/browser-tools/) needs to be installed on your machine for the recording functionality to work.

 ## How it works